keu/docs/astro/kubernetespodoperator.md

 ## Configure Task-Level Pod Resources

 Astro automatically allocates resources to Pods created by the KubernetesPodOperator.
 Resources used by the KubernetesPodOperator are not technically limited, meaning that the operator could theoretically use any CPU and memory that's available in your cluster to complete a task.
-Because of this, we recommend specifying [compute resource requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) per task.
+Because of this, Astronomer recommends specifying [compute resource requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) per task.

 To do so, define a `kubernetes.client.models.V1ResourceRequirements` object and provide that to the `resources` argument of the KubernetesPodOperator.
 For example: